orangefist/Letify-cz/docs/getting-started-guide.md

 ## 2. Database Setup

-The scraper uses PostgreSQL with PostGIS (for geospatial queries) and pgvector (for similarity searches).
+The scraper uses PostgreSQL with PostGIS (for geospatial queries)

 ### PostgreSQL Installation